Biochemistry and Organic Chemistry

 Descriptive Statistics

-Descriptive statistics are used to summarize the data from an experiment.
-These statistics include the mean, median, mode, and standard deviation.
+Descriptive statistics summarize experimental data, including the mean, median, mode, and standard deviation.

 Inferential Statistics

-Inferential statistics are used to make inferences about the population from which the data was collected.
-These statistics include the t-test, the chi-square test, and the analysis of variance.
+Inferential statistics make inferences about the population from which the data was collected.
+These include the t-test, chi-square test, and analysis of variance.

 Applications